Paying attention to your customers is the best thing you can do for your business. Regardless of the nature of the communication, itâs all valuable.

 Here are some common reasons that customers churn:

-At Canny, we have people message us on Intercom to cancel their subscription.
+At Canny, we ask people to share their reasons when they cancel their subscription.
 This way, we get to have a (brief) conversation with everyone who cancels.

 Customer surveys